 Accounts, Strategies, Checklists

 Create, rename (pencil icon), delete, and reorder (drag handle) custom Account, Strategy, Trade Checklist, and Session Checklist items.
+Session Checklist items live inside named sets, and those sets can also be reordered.
 Compact item rows keep long lists readable without endless scrolling.

 Per-Account, Per-Symbol Commissions